-Eggshell fragments and feathers were collected at nests (Table 1); all samples were stored in Greenland for subsequent analyses or to be transferred to Denmark when CITES permits available.
+Eggshell fragments and moulted feathers from the adult females were collected at nests (Table 1); all samples were stored in Greenland for subsequent analyses or to be transferred to Denmark for analyses if CITES permits should again become available.

-Figure 1: Nest success - proportion of occupied sites that produced young (tentative data); the red line is the threshold where there "would be cause for concern in the short term" (USFWS)9.
+Figure 1: Nest success - proportion of occupied sites that produced young (tentative data); the red line is the threshold where there "would be cause for concern in the short term" (USFWS) 9.